omeps/Omeps-3dLib/README.md

 -add the header to your c files: Add '#include "3dLib/world.h"' to your project -Remember to include '3dLib/3dLib.a' when you compile

--For the example code, open terminal at the repositories' folder and run 'gcc example.c 3dLib/3dLib.a -o executable after running make to get the .exe file
+-For the example code, open terminal at the repositories' folder and run 'gcc example.c 3dLib/3dLib.a -o executable' after running make to create the .exe file

 how it runs: